falkr/ttm4115/pages/prep-components.md

 ### Units of Locality

-Usually, a single component is locate within a single computer that means, at a single location.
+Usually, a single component is located within a single computer that means, at a single location.
 It would be technically possible to run code belonging to the same component on distributed computers connected by a network, but this often requires more communication between these parts and makes the system more fragile.
 Instead, components should be physically concentrated.

 ### Units of Delivery